 Creative Xpressions’ group of artists exhibition 10am-6pm daily 8th to 17th April at the Turbine House.
 A fascinating mix of styles and medium – glass, light, textile, drawing and paint.
 Here’s Lorna using this flexible space as a studio with a work inspired by the turbine itself.

-During Spring & Summer 2017 we are running project ‘Turbo Charged’ evaluating uses of the Turbine House which is made available through Reading Museum for community exhibitions.
-Click the photo to see the latest programme and enjoy this quirky nook of Reading heritage.
+During Spring & Summer 2017 we ran project ‘Turbo Charged’ evaluating uses of the Turbine House which is made available through Reading Museum for community exhibitions.
+We submitted a report to the Museum with recommendations in October 2017.
+Click the photo to see this quirky nook of Reading heritage.

 The tricycle is back in Jackson’s all lit up for #LightUpRDG thanks to MiketheBee of RLab and the Reading Bicycle Kitchen.
 Click the picture to have a go at Tricycle Crush.
 Three in a row to hear Santa on his way.

 Friday 18 November 6:30pm – 9:00pm and Saturday 19 November 9:30am – 4:30pm